treeverse/lakeFS/docs/using/athena.md

 {:.pb-5 }

-Amazon Athena works directly above S3 and con't access lakeFS.
+Amazon Athena works directly above S3 and can't access lakeFS.

 In order to support querying data from lakeFS with Amazon Athena, we will use [create-symlink](../metastore_tool.md#create-symlink), one of the [metastore commands](../metastore_tool.md) in [lakectl](../reference/commands.md).